ZCLuuuu/zcluuuu.github.io/about.markdown

 ## The Blog

-This blog is mainly for me to organize and share the knowledge in the field of CS.
-I also have an old archived blog which are mainly in Chinese: [Archive](https://excitedspider.github.io/archive.excitedspider.github.io/)
+I agree that writing can help me to organize my thoughts and this blog is mainly for me to organize and share the knowledge in the field of CS.
+I used to write a blog in Chinese: [Archive](https://excitedspider.github.io/archive.excitedspider.github.io/).
+After moving to Melbourne, I decided to use English to write a whole new Blog.